Dimitrios Konstantopoulos

-Dimitrios Konstantopoulos (Δημήτρης Κωνσταντόπουλος; born 29 November 1978) is a Greek former international football player who played as a goalkeeper.
+Dimitris Konstantopoulos (Δημήτρης Κωνσταντόπουλος; born 29 November 1978) is a Greek retired international professional association football player, who played as a goalkeeper, and is the current assistant coach of Super League Greece club Asteras Tripolis.

-After playing amateur football with Iraklis Ampelokipi, Konstantopoulos signed his first professional contract with Kalamata in 1996, where he made 12 appearances in six years for the club, with a spell at Egaleo yielding three further appearances between 2001 and 2002.
+After playing amateur football with Ampelokipi, Konstantopoulos signed his first professional contract with Kalamata in 1996, where he made 12 appearances in six years for the club, with a spell at Egaleo yielding three further appearances between 2001 and 2002.
 He moved to Portuguese side Farense after this, before joining Hartlepool United in October 2003.
 After making 117 league appearances for Hartlepool, Konstantopoulos opted to switch to Coventry City in 2007.
 However, he was unable to hold down a first team place, and, after loan spells with Nottingham Forest, Swansea City (twice) and Cardiff City between 2008 and 2009, Konstantopoulos was released in 2010 having made 31 league appearances for Coventry.
 He returned to Greece, spending a successful season with Kerkyra before switching to AEK Athens for the next two seasons.
 Following AEK's relegation, he was released at the end of his contract, and joined Middlesbrough in August 2013.

-Internationally, Konstantopoulos made nine appearances for the Greek under-21 side, and made his full international debut for Greece in 2011; his only senior cap.
+Internationally, Konstantopoulos made nine appearances for Greek U21, and made his full international debut for Greece in 2011; his only senior cap.

 Club career

 Early career

-Konstantopoulos began his professional career with Kalamata in 1996, having previously been playing amateur football for Iraklis Ampelokipi that year.
+Konstantopoulos began his professional career with Kalamata in 1996, having previously been playing amateur football for Ampelokipi that year.
 After making seven appearances in four seasons, he spent just over a season with Egaleo from 2001 to 2001, where he made three appearances.
 He then returned to Kalamata, and made another five appearances the following season.
 Prior to moving to England, he had been playing in Portugal for SC Farense.